 MamaDuck

-Every MamaDuck device sends two system packets every 10 minutes:
+Every MamaDuck device sends two system packets every 10 minutes (can be configured):

 - Battery Voltage (if battery is connected)